felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Personally, I feel naked whenever I go somewhere without my book, my notebook, my pen and my highlighter.

-It is impossible make progress in a book you don't have access to.
+It is impossible to make progress in a book you don't have access to.
 One can't highlight golden nuggets without a highlighter in hand.
 If you want to get serious about your reading habits, you need to find a way to have these objects available at all times.
 The closer they are to your hands, the better.

 It doesn't have to be complicated.
 If you travel with a bag, that's an obvious spot to store your books.
 If you have pockets, that's an obvious place for a pen and highlighter.
 To tell the truth, you don't really need a bag or pockets to make this idea work.
 You could simply keep your book and highlighter in your hands and your pen behind your ear for the few times you might need it.
 No clothes required!

-If you are dying for a bag recommendation, [here\'s the bag I use when I\'m traveling.](https://amzn.to/4bjCaa3) It's light, it's compact when stored, and gets the job done every time.
+If you are dying for a bag recommendation, [here\'s the bag I use when I\'m traveling.](https://amzn.to/4bjCaa3) It's light, compact when stored, and gets the job done every time.

 ## Idea 4: Grab your book before grabbing your phone

-In my experience, the best way to progress through a book is *not* to allocate long periods of time for reading, but rather to keep your book handy at all times (see [Idea #3](#idea-3-never-go-out-without-your-book-highlighter-and-pen)) and to open it whenever you're between tasks.
+In my experience, the best way to progress through a book is *not* to allocate long periods of time for reading, but rather to keep your book handy at all times (see [Idea
+#3](#idea-3-never-go-out-without-your-book-highlighter-and-pen)) and

-When I manage to motivate people to pick up reading again, their intuitive response is generally to say "I'll set an hour aside in my calendar for reading."
+to open it whenever you're between tasks.
+When I succeed to motivate people to pick up reading again, their intuitive response is generally to say "I'll set an hour aside in my calendar for reading."
 And they do.
 And then nothing else happens.
 They are still unable to turn reading into a